bowo-prasetyo/forkbuild/docs/Architecture.md

 EditorEvent.TOOL_CHANGED (published by EditorContext.setActiveTool(),
 unchanged since 0.1.9) to swap the live Tool instance via deactivate()/activate().
-SelectionTool (application/tools/SelectionTool.js) is the first tool: pointer down -> pick -> select or clear, plus Escape-to-clear moved out of EditorView and into the tool's own onKeyDown() — a concrete demonstration of the framework's payoff, since that input handling used to live in ui/.
+SelectionTool (application/tools/SelectionTool.js) is the first tool: pointer down -&gt; pick -&gt; select or clear, plus Escape-to-clear moved out of EditorView and into the tool's own onKeyDown() — a concrete demonstration of the framework's payoff, since that input handling used to live in ui/.